-One turnoff is using only the default message “I’d like to add you to my professional network”.
-The recipient probably has no idea who you are and, unless they’re a LION (LinkedIn Open Networker) who accepts most any invitation, your message and request will probably be ignored.
+One turnoff is using only the default message “I’d like to add you to my professional network” (or however the default reads right now).
+The recipient probably has no idea who you are.
+Your message and request may be ignored.

 Another offense is sending a too-long message to them.
 The recipient could well be someone who receives dozens (if not more) of these invitations daily.
-Make it easy for them by keeping the message short and to the point. . . and give them a reason to WANT to connect with you.
+Make it easy for them by keeping the message short and to the point.
+Don’t turn them off.
+Give them a reason to WANT to connect with you.

-Best Strategies to Connect and Ask a Favor on LinkedIn
+Best Strategies to Connect on LinkedIn and Also Ask a Favor

 Paragraph 1 – Start the message by telling them who you are.

 In one to two sentences, your first paragraph should briefly describe who you are.
 Assume the recipient won’t know you at all, or may not remember you, if they have met you.

 Entice them to jump to your profile where you’ll really clinch the deal.